cjustinas/BSW-Data-Course/chapter1.md

 xp: 100
 skills: 2
 ```
 You have made good progress so far!
 Not only have you learned about the importance of labraries, but also imported data required for the upcoming analysis and cheked if the import has been succesful.

 We also learned about variables.
+But more on that in the upcoming exercises!

+For now, review the glorious code you have writen.

 `@instructions`

-`@hint`
+Click `Submit Answer` once you are ready to proceed!

 `@pre_exercise_code`
 ```{python}